BlafKing/sd-civitai-browser-plus/README.md

 * Bug fix: Changed model selection to Model ID instead of model name
    - This previously caused issues when 2 models were named the same.
 * Bug fix: Fixed an issue where the default file was not properly used by default.
-* Bug fix: Fixed some tiles not being selectable due to having "'" in it's title
+* Bug fix: Fixed some tiles not being selectable due to having "'" in its title
 * Bug fix: Now automatically removes residual Aria2 files.

 ---